Authenticated Private Set Intersection: A Merkle Tree-Based Approach for Enhancing Data Integrity: Motivation and Merkle Tree

 \subsection{Data Integrity Attacks on PSI}

 Data integrity attacks, often termed Data Manipulation, Data Poisoning, or Data Tampering, constitute a severe yet frequently underestimated threat to numerous organizations.
-They encompass unauthorized alterations to existing data or the unapproved insertion of fraudulent entries, thereby undermining the accuracy, trustworthiness, and overall security of critical systems. \\ Data integrity attacks in PSI occur when a malicious participant deliberately submits forged or manipulated data to obtain unauthorized insight into the intersection or to mislead other participants.
+They encompass unauthorized alterations to existing data or the unapproved insertion of fraudulent entries, thereby undermining the accuracy, trustworthiness, and overall security of critical systems.

+Data integrity attacks in PSI occur when a malicious participant deliberately submits forged or manipulated data to obtain unauthorized insight into the intersection or to mislead other participants.
 The malicious participants can selectively corrupt inputs or infer hidden information through targeted data manipulation.
 Such attacks can compromise both the correctness of the computed intersection and the privacy of input sets.
 As shown in figure~\ref{fig1}.
 For instance, in a scenario where multiple suppliers rely on PSI to determine overlapping inventory for collaborative logistics, a malicious supplier could insert fictitious product identifiers into its dataset.
 By observing whether these spoofed entries appear in the intersection, the attacker can deduce additional information about the inventory holdings of other supplier, far beyond what should be revealed.
 This behavior not only subverts the intended privacy guarantees but also undermines the reliability and trustworthiness of the PSI protocol.